 What the Heck is Out There?
 Article Type: Quick and Dirty

-Feels like a good time for another Top 10 list…
+Feels like a good time for another top ten list…

-Top 10 Things That Might be Out There
+Top Ten List of Things That Might Be Out There

 - A werewolf

-- That tree that’s been there for over100 years
+- That tree that's been there for over a hundred years

 - The boogie man (or woman)